 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Train tickets from Stuttgart Hbf to Paris can start from as little as €29 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book and are usually more expensive if you book on the day.
+Train ticket prices from Stuttgart Hbf to Paris can start from as little as €29 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Yes, it is possible to travel from Stuttgart Hbf to Paris without having to change trains.
-There are 2 direct trains from Stuttgart Hbf to Paris.
+There are 5 direct trains from Stuttgart Hbf to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Stuttgart Hbf to Paris cover a distance of around 311 miles (500 km) during the journey.